docker/docs/content/desktop/install/windows-install.md

 > **Tip**
 >
 > As an IT administrator, you can use endpoint management (MDM) software to identify the number of Docker Desktop instances and their versions within your environment.
-This can provide accurate license reporting and help ensure your machines use the latest version of Docker Desktop.
+This can provide accurate license reporting, help ensure your machines use the latest version of Docker Desktop, and enable you to [enforce sign-in](../../security/for-admins/configure-sign-in.md).
 > - [Intune](https://learn.microsoft.com/en-us/mem/intune/apps/app-discovered-apps)
 > - [Jamf](https://docs.jamf.com/10.25.0/jamf-pro/administrator-guide/Application_Usage.html)
 > - [Kandji](https://support.kandji.io/support/solutions/articles/72000559793-view-a-device-application-list)